A simple guide to writing a travel expense policy for a small business

 For starters, it’s important to define budgets.
 This should be based upon your business’ current financial situation.
 It’s also important to bear in mind that budgets can fluctuate with the seasons, so you should aim to provide a general rule.
 And whilst a large corporation might need to include maximums for every major city and route in the world, a sufficient travel expense policy for small businesses might include just a few popular cities and routes that the company travels.

 It’s also worth reviewing the booking tools that employees can use, how far in advance they should book to maximize savings, and how they should pay.
 With TravelPerk, everything you need is in one place.
-You can book from the world’s largest inventory and with our Premium feature, define a travel policy and approval workflow in under 2 minutes
+You can book from our industry-leading inventory and with our Premium feature, define a travel policy and approval workflow in under 2 minutes

 Make sure you set out what the company will cover.
 For example, if an employee is having dinner on a work trip, it’s a given that this should be covered as a travel expense.
 Now let’s say this employee wants to treat a client or contact to dinner, because they think it would positively impact the business relationship.
 Covering these costs would definitely be in the best interest of your business.